Adobe Video And Photo Editor

 Forgetting to Save Progress

-An easily common mistake in Adobe Video And Photo Editor workflows is accidental overwrites due to:
+An easily frequent mistake in Adobe Video And Photo Editor workflows is damaged project files due to:

 • Software Crashes: Minimize risk by configuring restore points.